 \subsection{$\star$-distribution of $x$ out of $\G_{X\otimes1_n}$}

 In the previous section we have shown that $\G_X$ includes all the information about the Brown measure of $x$.
-But we will be interested in knowing the Brown measure of any polynomial $P(x_1,\dots,x_k)$ in $\star$-free random variables $x_1,\dots,x_k$ in terms of the Brown measures (maybe less than full $\star$-distribution) of the individual random variables.
-In order to be able to encapsulate all that information and efficiently manipulate it, we will use the so-called fully matricial extension \cite{coalgebra} of $\G_X$:
+But we will be interested in knowing the Brown measure of any polynomial $P(x_1,\dots,x_k)$ in $\star$-free random variables $x_1,\dots,x_k$ in terms of the Brown measures (maybe less than full $\star$-distributions) of the individual random variables.
+In order to be able to encapsulate all that information and efficiently manipulate it, we will use what is called the fully matricial extension \cite{coalgebra} of $\G_X$:

 where $b\in\mathcal M_n(\mathcal M_2(\mathbb C))$ is so that $b-X\otimes1_n$ is invertible (in particular, this holds true if $\Im b>0$).
 It is known \cite{coalgebra} that $\G_{X\otimes1_n},n\in\mathbb N$ encodes all $\mathcal M_2(\mathbb C)$-moments of $X$, and hence all $\star$-moments of $x$.